lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 The [extract operator](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Extract.html) is used to retrieve data from objects in R. The operator may take four forms, including `[, [[, $,` and `@`.
 The fourth form, `@`, is called the [slot operator](https://stat.ethz.ch/R-manual/R-devel/library/methods/html/slot.html), and is used to extract content from an object built with the S4 object system, also known as a *formally defined object*.
 Use of the S4 object system is a more advanced topic so we won't discuss it further here.

-In this article we will illustrate various forms of the extract operator, focusing on how to use it with data frames.
+In this article we will illustrate how to use the three most commonly used forms of the extract operator, focusing on how they work with data frames.
+Knowing how to use the extract operator with data frames is very a key skill one must have to effectively use R. It's also important to note that [a data frame is also a list](http://bit.ly/2fmMRAp), which means that we can use the same extract operator techniques with data frames that one can use with a `list()` object.

 The first form, `[`, can be used to extract content from vector, lists, or data frames.
 Since vectors are one dimensional, i.e. they contain between 1 and N elements, we apply the extract operator to the vector as a single number or a list of numbers as follows.